 As Alaska Structures project manager Kevin Cullen puts it, “Metal, wood, and brick-and-mortar buildings don’t allow for natural light to come through the roof, and that means they need to use electric lights for illumination, which uses more energy.”

-What’s more, using a high-quality fabric membrane that allows in natural light can add a point or more to a building’s Leadership in Energy and Environmental Design (LEED) score.
+What’s more, using a high-quality thermoplastic membrane that allows in natural light can add a point or more to a building’s Leadership in Energy and Environmental Design (LEED) score.

 Mild Environments With Insulation